 Do you find yourself daydreaming about lacing up your hiking boots and trekking through the great outdoors?
-Dream no more — Southern Ontario has your cravings covered with a multitude of excellent hiking options, even if all you want is a leisurely stroll through one of Toronto’s many urban parks.
-So get out there!
+Dream no more — Southern Ontario has your cravings covered with a multitude of excellent hiking options.
 Fill up your Nalgene, grab a bag of trail mix, and hit the path — adventure awaits.

 When it comes to prime spots for getting outside in Ontario, Rattlesnake Point in Milton might be one of the province’s worst-kept secrets.
 But that doesn’t mean it’s any less beautiful or enjoyable.
 Choose from three trails in the Conservation Area that range from easy loops to more difficult, half-day out-and-back treks.
 If you’re up for a more strenuous hike, try the Nassagaweya Canyon Trail that leads to nearby Crawford Lake through the canyon and lush forests.
 For those wanting to stay longer than a day, Rattlesnake Point also offers many camping sites and outstanding rock climbing routes.